October 7th, 2013

 The front of Bar Brutal on c/ Princesa is a wine merchant specialising in natural wine, Can Cisa and to enter the restaurant, one has to go round the back to a tiny little street called Barra de Ferro.
 The style of food here is influenced by Venetian Cuisine and the decor is simple, with little red formica tables and wooden chairs.
 It’s quite lively with a lot of people coming in for a quick drink and to say hello to the staff.

 We sat at the bar (left in the top photo from outside) and ordered the house rosado, which is very dark and slightly fizzy.
-Initially it tasted odd, but on taking a second sip it was very good, tasting of the usually summer berries.
+Initially it tasted odd, but on taking a second sip it was very good, tasting of the usual summer berries.

 The food here looks amazing, but it isn’t cheap.
 We ordered two starters to share.